alexjota/Kraken/README.md

 The single-worker branch

 An alternative approach.
-Alerts are pushed directly to the website.
+Alerts are pushed directly to the website from the KinectDepthEventProcessor.
 No worker and queue in the middle.

 Read the following blog post for more context: http://blogs.southworks.net/ajezierski/2014/11/10/azure-event-hubs-the-thing-and-the-internet/